cschpc/isc-student-cluster-competition-2025/Training/04-seissol/README.md

     - Which three MPI calls take the most amount of time?
     - How much time is spent in communication?

-Submission deadline: Present in the next training (5.3.)
+Submission deadline: Return to the advisors before the next training (Deadline 4.3.)

 Additional links: